Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 ## Overview

-**Please note This project is actively only being developed since December 2025, documentation and features are continuously evolving **
+**Please note this project is actively only being developed since December 2025, documentation and features are continuously evolving **

 End-to-end financial management system built from scratch for a real US-based S-Corp operating in service and merchandise (~$250K annual